 - Trail mix.
 Sugar Bean Bakers, a Walkers Blogger Ambassador, developed this simple four-ingredient Back-to-School Trail Mix.
 The raisins provide natural sweetness and fiber, and the Cheerios offer whole grains.
 The recipe calls for Walkers Chocolate Chip Mini Shortbread Cookies, but add any of our mini cookies that suit your child’s taste.

 - Combo day.
 Pick two of the snack options above for double the variety.
-Perfect for a day when a child has a long after-school commitment, or if they are spending time with friends and want to share.
+Perfect for a day when a child has a long after-school commitment, or they are spending time with friends and want to share.

-As planning for the new school year starts to take priority, check out our post about packing natural back-to-school lunch snacks.
+As planning for the new school year starts to take priority, check our post about packing natural back-to-school lunch snacks.
 The food choices kids are offered today help shape their palates for the rest of their lives.
-Focus on a healthy variety throughout the school year so that kids will be more inclined to make positive food choices for many years to come.
+Focus on a healthy variety throughout the school year so kids will be more inclined to make positive food choices for many years to come.
 Share these snack ideas with other parents and start packing!